The Grandma Tewes Way

 * Stuffed turkeys may require about ½ hour additional roasting time.

-*A cooking bag or cover pan may take off an hour.
+*A cooking bag or covered pan may take off an hour.

 *When using a pop up timer, place it in the thickest breast meat.

 * Turkey is finished when leg easily falls apart from turkey.
-Our Fresh Young Turkeys cook faster than a frozen turkey.
+Our Fresh Young Turkeys cook faster than a frozen turkey so keep an eye on it.

 *A Whole turkey is safe when cooked to a minimum internal temperature of 165 degrees F as measured with a food thermometer.
 Check the internal temperature in the innermost part of the thigh , the wing, and thickest part of the breast.